haberdashPI/vscode-master-key/notes.md

             - [X] flatten all `runCommands` at run-time
                 - [X] get existing unit tests working
                 - [X] add unit tests for recurisve `runCommands` called resolved at runtime
-        - [ ] check constraints
+        - [X] check constraints
             - [X] validation that `master-key.prefix` uses `finalKey: false`
             - [X] encode bindings as a vector of key sequences
             - [X] insert `editorTextFocus` for bare keys
             - [X] replace `editorTextFocus` with check for palette context
-            - [ ] no duplicate keybindings: hash each key prefix & mode & when-clause
+            - [X] no duplicate keybindings: hash each key prefix & mode & when-clause
-                - [ ] create a map of valid prefixes
+                - [X] create a map of valid prefixes
         - [ ] implement the `all` functions:
             - [ ] `{{all_prefixes()}}`
+                - [ ] implement method to get statically prefixes
+                - [ ] implement validation check to prevent the definition of *new* prefixes in an expression
+                - [ ] register a function for getting `all_prefixes`
             - [ ] `{{not_prefixes()}}`
             - [X] `{{all_modes()}}`
             - [X] `{{not_modes(["not_me", "or_me"])}}`